That’s a line I think I heard Merlin Mann say once in a podcast.

 It is oh so easy to get sucked into the first side and never think once about the second.
 But now that you are thinking about it, why not give yourself permission to unfollow whomever you want without worrying about hurting their feelings.
 And to check in, link in, post a picture, or update your status less often without the fear that you’ll be forgotten about.

 Make social media about you — not your ego.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.